Patient, Health Plan Member,

 - To engage other agencies, organizations, and communities in our region in supporting our efforts to provide equal health care access for all.

-- To focus on LGBTQ, and interfaith communities, and newcomers to the U.S. Healthcare system.
+- To focus on LGBT, and interfaith communities, and newcomers to the U.S. Healthcare system.

 Interfaith Pocket Guide

 The pocket guide provides a brief overview of religious backgrounds and related information, to assist in better understanding and meeting those needs.
 The guide does not offer theological explanations but basic information about the beliefs and practices of a variety of faith traditions.

 With support from the Center for Quality, Safety, and Innovation, Patient Experience Communications, and the Beckwith Institute, the UPMC Center for Engagement and Inclusion, the Disabilities Resource Center, and the Technology Development Center are collaborating on the development of an online portal that will improve the care experience by inviting patients to proactively share their values, preferences, and needs with their providers.
 The technology that makes it possible will align electronic health records, web portals, and individual needs to promote more consistent sharing of information, improve treatment plans, and expand our clinicians’ understanding.
 Community focus groups and internal e-record collaborations will help ensure that the voices of our patients are heard, so that they can receive the right care in the right way at the right time—every time.